 Knowing Risk Factors Can Prevent Colon Cancer

-Colorectal cancer is the third largest cancer killer in the United States, killing an estimated 50,000 people every year, according to the American Cancer Society.
+Denver, CO — Colorectal cancer is the third biggest cancer killer in the United States, killing an estimated 50,000 people every year, according to the American Caner Society.
 It doesn't have to be that way.
 Early detection can reduce the colon-cancer death toll through prevention and treatment.

 Regular colonoscopies can catch colon polyps before they have a chance to turn into cancer.
-People with no identified risk factors should begin regular colonoscopies at age 50.
+Head of Gastroenterology at National Jewish Health, Phillip Hanna, MD, recommends that people with no identified risk factors should begin regular colonoscopies at age 50.
 Those who have risk factors for colon cancer should be screened earlier and more frequently.

-- Family history.
-Colon cancer is known to be passed down genetically; if your family has a history of colon cancer, it is important that you get screened in your 40s.
+Family history.
+Colon cancer is known to be passed down genetically, so if your family has a history of colon cancer it is important that you get screened in your 40s.

-- Lifestyle.
-People who exercise regularly seem to have a decreased risk of colon cancer.
+Lifestyle.
+People who exercise regularly appear seem to have a decreased risk of colon cancer.
 Conversely, inactive lifestyles may be associated with an increased risk.

 National Jewish Health is known worldwide for treatment of patients with respiratory, cardiac, immune and related disorders, and for groundbreaking medical research.
 Founded in 1899 as a nonprofit hospital, National Jewish remains the only facility in the world dedicated exclusively to these disorders.
 U.S. News & World Report has ranked National Jewish the #1 respiratory hospital in the nation since 1998.